iamjunnaid/jiqbal/README.md

-# Junnaid's Professional Profile
+# Telecom Engineer

 ## Summary
 Dynamic and results-oriented professional with a strong background in telecommunications.
-Seeking a challenging role as a Test Automation Engineer at u-box, where I can leverage my comprehensive skill set in software regression testing, Linux, Python, and automation along with proven experience of IP networking.
+Seeking a challenging role, where I can leverage my comprehensive skill set in 5G/6G technologies, Linux, Python, and automation along with proven experience in IP networking.

 ## Core Proficiencies
 - Linux